snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

   (``elements``) for type integer, string, or real, each with an associated probability.

+In the discrete case, interval variables may be used to specify categorical choices which are epistemic.
+For example, if there are three possible forms for a physics model (model 1, 2, or 3) and there is epistemic uncertainty about which one is correct, a discrete uncertain interval or a discrete set could represent this type of uncertainty.

-Through :dakkw:`models:nested`, Dakota can perform combined aleatory / epistemic analyses such as second-order probability or probability of frequency.
+Through :dakkw:`model-nested`, Dakota can perform combined aleatory / epistemic analyses such as second-order probability or probability of frequency.
 For example, a variable can be assumed to have a lognormal distribution with specified variance, with its mean expressed as an